We’ve come to realize that many of our readers have questions about PCOS. What is PCOS? What causes it? What are its symptoms? Can you heal it?

 2. High Androgen Levels

-Androgens are sex hormones that are typically seen in high amounts in men, but often present in high amounts in women with PCOS.
+Androgens are sex hormones that are typically seen in high amounts in men but are often present in high amounts in women with PCOS.
 The presence of high levels of androgens can be diagnosed using a blood test, or your doctor may use phenotypic criteria (physical symptoms) to diagnose it.

 3. Polycystic Ovaries

 Despite the misleading name, this doesn’t actually mean cysts on the ovaries.
-The term “polycystic ovaries” describes the presence of many egg follicles in the ovary at once, which is the classic sign of PCOS and also where the condition got its name from.
+The term “polycystic ovaries” describes the presence of many eggs/follicles in the ovary at once, which is the classic sign of PCOS and also where the condition got its name from.

 If your doctor recommends an ultrasound, they will be looking for ovaries that have lots of eggs/follicles on them, like the pictures below.

 (And just a forewarning about the ultrasound, it’s a transvaginal ultrasound, meaning the doctor/technician will use an ultrasound wand inserted into your vagina to get imaging of your ovaries.
 We’ve heard of so many women who didn’t know this beforehand and were a little traumatized when they found out.
 So, we’re just letting you know.)

 Image: 4 The small black dots on the images with numbers next to them are eggs in one ovary.
 Each picture examines the ovary from a different angle.
 The tech who took the images above counted and numbered each follicle so, we can see that this ovary has 39 immature follicles in it!

 So, if your doctor is helping you with some hormone-related problems and sees that you meet at least two of the criteria on this list, they may diagnose you with PCOS and start you on treatment.